 Two Minute Silence

-The Two Minute Silence, held each year at the eleventh hour of the eleventh day of the eleventh month, marks the end of the First World War.
-It is a day to remember and honour those who have paid the price for our freedom, then and now.
+Each year at the eleventh hour of the eleventh day of the eleventh month, we observe a Two Minute Silence.
+Armistice Day on 11 November marks the end of the First World War and is a day to remember and honour those who have paid the price for our freedom.

 Why the act of remembrance matters